-Arlene Harjo is caught in that forfeiture program.
-In open defiance of last year’s reforms, the City of Albuquerque is seeking to take her car using civil forfeiture.
-If the city is successful, the city will sell the car at auction and the very city officials who are working to take the car will keep the proceeds to pad their budget and even to pay their salaries.
+Arlene Harjo is a resident of Albuquerque who became caught in that forfeiture program.
+In open defiance of the 2015 reforms, the City of Albuquerque tried to take her car using civil forfeiture.
+If successful, the city would have sold her car at auction and the very city officials who worked to take the car would have kept the proceeds to pad their budget and even to pay their salaries.

-Now, Arlene has joined with the Institute for Justice to get back her car and shut down the city’s illegal and unconstitutional civil forfeiture program once and for all.
+Arlene joined with the Institute for Justice to get back her car and shut down the city’s illegal and unconstitutional civil forfeiture program once and for all.
+The City ultimately agreed to return Arlene’s car, but Arlene’s fight to shut down the program still continues.

 Arlene Harjo entered the world of civil forfeiture in April 2016, when her son, Tino, was arrested while driving her two-year-old Nissan Versa.
 According to Albuquerque police, Tino was driving drunk.
 Arlene did nothing wrong.
 But under civil forfeiture, the city can take Arlene’s car on the theory that the car itself is “guilty” of being used in a crime.